This page is valid from 1st September 2016

-An official register of teacher professional networks has been established.
-These networks include existing subject associations and new networks.
-Where a subject or subject area is currently represented by a number of associations, these must come together to register as a network.
+An official register of TGAs has been established.
+These include existing subject associations and new networks.
+Where a subject or subject area is currently represented by a number of associations, these must come together to register as a TGA.

-A new network must register with the scheme’s administrator using a registration form.
-An email will be sent to existing networks requesting them to update their contact details.
+A TGA must register with the scheme’s administrator using a registration form.
+They must nominate one TPN coordinator to act on administrative matters between the nominated EC and the association.
+An email will be sent to existing groups requesting them to update their contact details.

-Each TPN nominates an Education Centre for the purposes of this scheme.
+Each TGA nominates an Education Centre for the purposes of this scheme.
 The nominated Education Centre will:

-• receive approved grants allocated to the TPN
+• receive approved grants allocated to the TGA,

 Identification and allocation of overall sum available to a given network

 Funding is centrally allocated by the Steering Committee and administered by Blackrock Education Centre.

 The overall sum available to support the work of any particular TGA is determined by the Steering Committee in accordance with the objectives of the scheme, number of students taking a particular subject at Junior and Senior Cycle level and numbers of teachers involved.
 Consideration is also given to previous years’ activity and participant levels.

 Based on the above criteria, the maximum funding available to a network is at one of three levels: 1, 2 or 3: